 To meet some of our waiting children, click here.

-Attending an orientation allows families to learn about foster care adoption, as well as reflect on their motivations and expectations.
-During orientation, families can review additional resources and register for our parent training.
-Group orientations are offered regularly throughout the year, and you can view upcoming dates here.
-CHS social workers can also hold individual orientations upon request.
+Completing an orientation session allows families to learn more about adoption from foster care, as well as reflect on their motivations and expectations for parenting a child with a trauma history.
+During an orientation meeting, families can speak with a social worker, review additional resources, and register for our parent training.
+CHS social workers hold individual orientations for interested families upon request.

 The best way to prepare yourself to adopt a teen is through education.
-CHS provides families with intensive training to understand how abuse and neglect impact a teen’s ability to trust others and how trauma impacts development.
-Topics include: trauma, attachment, behavior management, grief and loss, and birth family connections.
+CHS provides families with intensive training to understand how abuse and neglect impact a teen’s ability to trust others.
+Topics include: Adverse Childhood Experiences (ACEs,) trauma and its impact on the brain, attachment and bonding, the stages of child development, the importance of permanency, and the Trust-Based Relational Intervention (TBRI.)
 Speakers include: CHS staff, a child psychologist, a licensed attachment therapist, and experienced adoptive parents.
 Training is held for three Saturdays from 9am-3pm.
 Sessions are offered several times throughout the year for a small fee.
-You can see our upcoming training dates here.

 In Virginia, state law requires families to have an approved home study in order to adopt a child.
 Following training, families may submit an application for a home study.
 The home study process allows CHS to gather information about you so that we can match you with a child whose needs you are equipped to meet.
 The process will further educate and prepare you for adoption as we determine together your readiness to adopt.
 The home study is comprised of at least three interviews with a CHS social worker, including a visit to your home.
 Our social workers will request criminal background checks, a search of the child abuse registry, DMV records, medical and financial histories, and personal references.